ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 ![parameters](https://user-images.githubusercontent.com/37085234/153899782-3cc6a372-07ec-4bdb-bf30-dc0f3a8ab6ff.png)

 Please see this video on YouTub to walk you through the solution - https://www.youtube.com/watch?v=oWyDJmDDFfU

-Alternatively please review the flow map.pdf file included in the repository to manually create the flow.
+Alternatively please review the relevant flow map.pdf file included in the repository to manually create the flow.

 ### Update the flow to point to the SharePoint document library